-To be cleared for graduation, a candidate must have c or npleted coursework with a minimum average of 3.00; been advanced to candid ac :y; filed an application for graduation with the registrar; paid all applicable fees; and met any other department and University requirements applicable.
+To be cleared for graduation, a candidate must have completed coursework with a minimum average of 3.00; been advanced to candidacy; filed an application for graduation with the registrar; paid all applicable fees; and met any other department and University requirements applicable.

-If a thesis is required, two copies, properly prepared, a re due in the Graduate School at least three weeks prior to commencement.
+If a thesis is required, two copies, properly prepared, are due in the Graduate School at least three weeks prior to commencement.
 These copies must be signed by the adviser, faculty reader, department head and college dean prior to submission to the dean of the Graduate School.
-A main use entitled Preparing a Thesis or Dissertation is available in the Graduate School and all copies of the thesis must conform to these instructions.
+A manual entitled Preparing a Thesis or Dissertation is available in the Graduate School and all copies of the thesis must conform to these instructions.

-DOCTORAL DEGREE REQUIREMENTS
+DOCTORAL DEGREE REQUIREMENTS\

-A master's degree is not a prerequisite for the doctorate; ho wever, the first year of study after the baccalaureate will be substantially the stame for both the master's and doctoral student.
-Some programs admit students to doctoral programs directly after the bachelor's degree; others require a master 's (degree.
+A master's degree is not a prerequisite for the doctorate; however, the first year of study after the baccalaureate will be substantially the same for both the master's and doctoral student.
+Some programs admit students to doctoral programs directly after the bachelor's degree; others require a master's degree.
 No specific number or sequence of courses constitutes a doctoral program or assures attainment of the degree.
-A formal degree program consists of a conmbination of courses, seminars and individual study and research that the wet the minimum requirements of the Graduate School and those of the committee for each individual study at student.
+A formal degree program consists of a combination of courses, seminars and individual study and research that meet the minimum requirements of the Graduate School and those of the committee for each individual student.

-Usually, a student is not officially considered as a doctoral stude ant until completion of a master's program or its equivalent and approval for full the ristudy.
+Usually, a student is not officially considered as a doctoral student until completion of a master's program or its equivalent and approval for further study.
 Departments offering doctoral degree programs review each candidate carefully before recommending admission.

-A minimum grade-point average of 3.00 is required for graduat ion of a candidate for all doctoral degrees.
+A minimum grade-point average of 3.00 is required for graduation of a candidate for all doctoral degrees.